 In the 1980s Amis wrote the Booker Prize winning novel The Old Devils (1986), about a group of retired friends and their wives.
 Their lives revolve around social drinking, but they also must adjust to the reappearance of Alun Weaver, a professionally Welsh literary pundit.
 Semi-autobiographical You Can't Do Both(1994) was set between the wars, and told the story of Robin Davies, who progresses from south London suburbia, through Oxford, and on to a lectureship in a provincial university.

 Amis was knighted in 1990 - according to Martin Amis he got it partly for being "audibly and visibly right-wing, or conservative/monarchist."
 He had three children from his first marriage to Hilary Bardwell; the separated in the mid 1960s.
 After divorce, her second husband was D.R.
 Shackleton Bailey and 3rd Lord Kilmarnock.
 Amis was married from 1965 to 1983 to the novelist Elisabeth Jane Howard.
 The author's disappointments, which unwinded in bitternes in some of his later work, were seen in the poem 'Wasted' (1973).
 Amis described in it a memory of a cold winter evening, when he is trying to kindle rain-soaked logs.
 Others have gone to their chilly beds before the wood began to flame.
 "Why should that memory cling / Now the children are all grown up, / And the house - a different house - / Is warm at any season?"
 Amis died in 1995 at the age of 73 with over 20 novels to his credit, plus dozens of volumes of poetry, stories, collections of essays, and criticism.
-His last unfinished novel was Black and White, about an attraction between a white homosexual man and a black heterosexual girl.
+Any money he earned from his writing Amis spent on himself and his family; collecting works of art, buying stocks or bonds - material wealth did not matter much to him.
+To write just for the money is not really worth the money, he stated in an article in the Observer.
+(The Life of Kingsley Amis by Zachary Leader, 2007, p.
+559) Amis's last unfinished novel was Black and White, about an attraction between a white homosexual man and a black heterosexual girl.

 The popular notion of Amis as mean spirited reactionary has been criticized by Paul Fussell in his monograph The Anti-Egotist.
 Fussell sees the author as one of the great literary moralists of this century.
 A "cultural democrat," Amis values honesty, civility, and lack of pretense.
 The only novelist Amis admitted reading (other than his son Martin), was George McDonald Frazer, author of the Flashman series.
 Among the author's life long friends was the poet Philip Larkin, whom Amis befriended because they were "savagely uninterested in the same things."